knative/docs/docs/serving/README.md

 ![Diagram that displays how the Serving resources coordinate with each other.](https://github.com/knative/serving/raw/main/docs/spec/images/object_model.png)

-### Installation
+## Installation

-You can install Knative Serving via the methods listed on the [installation page](../install/README.md).
+You can install Knative Serving using the methods listed on the [installation page](../install/README.md).

 ## Getting Started